Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_sqlsrv/vmware/vmware_terraform_winsrv/_index.md

 Before using the below guide to deploy a Windows Server VM and connect it to Azure Arc, a VMware vSphere Template is required.
 [The following README](/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_winsrv/) will instruct you how to easily create such a template using VMware vSphere 6.5 and above.

-**The Terraform plan uses the *remote-exec* provisioner which uses the WinRM protocol to copy and execute the required Azure Arc script.
-To allow WinRM connectivity to the VM, run the [*allow_winrm*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/vmware/winsrv/terraform/scripts/allow_winrm.ps1) PowerShell script on your VM before converting it to template.**
+> **Note:** The Terraform plan uses the *remote-exec* provisioner which uses the WinRM protocol to copy and execute the required Azure Arc script.
+To allow WinRM connectivity to the VM, run the [*allow_winrm*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/vmware/winsrv/terraform/scripts/allow_winrm.ps1) PowerShell script on your VM before converting it to template.

-> **NOTE: If you already have a Windows Server VM template it is still recommended to use the guide as a reference.**
+> **Note:** If you already have a Windows Server VM template it is still recommended to use the guide as a reference.

 ## Automation Flow